zahardev/zscraper/readme.txt

+ZScraper is CasperJS boilerplate, which gives opportunity to go by links, click on them and get hidden data, which appears only after clicking.

+It requires CasperJS and PhantomJS libraries.

 Install PhantomJS

 Before installing PhantomJS, you will need to install some required packages on your system.
 You can install all of them with the following command: